-We were inseparable.
-We dated briefly until we remembered we were probably primarily straight.
-We went to New Orleans for spring break and hung out in front of Anne Rice’s house.
+We were inseparable, and dated briefly until we remembered we were primarily straight.
+Roadtripping to New Orleans for spring break, we hung out in front of Anne Rice’s house.
 We went to goth clubs, sat in the back of rooms and complained together, and in general we had fun.

 Our friendship wasn’t perfect.
-When Tank Girl came out, based on a comic book series I liked a lot, I shaved my head into a Chelsea haircut and wore tutus and combat boots a lot, and felt like I was working an edgy look.
+When Tank Girl came out, based on a comic book series I liked a lot, I shaved my head into a Chelsea haircut and wore tutus and combat boots, and felt like I was working an edgy look.

 She took a photograph of the back of my head that demonstrated that my head was a bad one for shaving.
 My skull is long and H.R.
 Geiger-like in the back, and there is a shelf.
 I asked her why she hadn’t told me my head was bad and she said she figured it was too late.